 2) Steve Rogers was in fact a fine arts student that had a knack for illustration.
 He was a comic book writer and artist before he became America’s First Avenger.

 3) Captain America’s vibranium shield was gifted to him by Franklin D. Roosevelt himself.
-It is also during the creation of The Captain’s shield that Adamantium is discover by mistake.
+It is also during the creation of The Captain’s shield that Adamantium is discovered by mistake.

 Movie Trivia: Chris Evans declined the role three times before accepting the part.
 After that, he had a meeting with the director and the producers who convinced him to take the role.